Lonzo and Oscar: Lonzo and Oscar

 Lonzo and Oscar with their Winston County Pea Pickers recorded 16 songs for RCA.
 Their best selling song was released in 1948.
 Written by Dwight Latham and Moe Jaffe, "I’m My Own Grandpa" became their signature tune and was recorded by many others.
 It sold over four million copies.
-Originally, RCA Victor approached Arnold to sing and release this record, but Arnold thought that it would better suit Lonzo and Oscar.
+Originally, RCA Victor approached Eddy Arnold to sing and release this record, but Arnold thought that it would better suit Lonzo and Oscar.

 In 1949, the team switched record companies, finding their home with Capitol Records.
 Their first recording date with Capitol was August 21, 1949; however, George recorded his first songs as Ken Marvin on Capitol two days before he recorded with Rollin as Lonzo and Oscar.
 They recorded ten songs for Capitol.
 By the end of January 1950, Lloyd left the group to solo as Ken Marvin.
 George asked Rollin if he could quit, and told him "sometime in my life, I am gonna try to go solo.
 It's something that I've always wanted to do."
 Lloyd had to use a different name because WSM stipulated that Lloyd would have to give up the name Lonzo.

 Johnny Sullivan then took on the role.
 Rollin produced the duo from this point on.
 They went to Decca Records and released 29 singles.
 In 1963, the group scored another hit with "Country Music Time".
 Johnny Sullivan died of a massive heart attack on June 5, 1967, and Rollin continued with Lonzo and Oscar when he found David Hooten, the third Lonzo.

 In the duo's third incarnation, Lonzo and Oscar made a brief comeback in the 1970s when they recorded the album Traces of Life.
 A departure from their earlier comedy material, the album consisted primarily of sentimental and religious songs.
 The title track, a middle-aged man's tribute to home and people who (now deceased) made a difference during his formative years, reached No. 29 on the Billboard Hot Country Singles chart in March 1974.